material-motion/material-motion/specifications/view_duplication.md

 A DuplicationController is expected to create apparent replicas of visual elements.
 An apparent replica does not necessarily need to be as functional as the original element.

+The DuplicationController requires a concrete implementation of the Duplicator abstract type.

 ---

 <p style="text-align:center"><tt>MVP</tt></p>